hindu-comm/weblogs/manasataramgini/2006/01/2006-01-28_the-crocodile-line.md

 Triassic of Durham, where the rauisuchian skeleton was uncovered and found to contain its last meals described above and a Saltoposuchus-like crocodile under it with a bite mark in its neck.
-Thus the Triassic was the high-point of the crocodile-line in a croc-eat-croc world: phytosaurs, ornithosuchids, prestosuchids, rauischids, aetosaurs and crocodylomorphs.
+Thus the Triassic was the high-pointof the crocodile-line in a croc-eat-croc world: phytosaurs, ornithosuchids, prestosuchids, rauischids, aetosaurs and crocodylomorphs.

 [![](https://i0.wp.com/photos1.blogger.com/blogger/2010/410/320/junggarsuchus.0.jpg)](http://photos1.blogger.com/blogger/2010/410/1600/junggarsuchus.0.jpg)
 *Junggarsuchus*, an early agile crocodylomorph with a fully erect gait